Dearthtacular/Mastermind/README.md

 and so on...

-Upon winning the game, the code created by the computer is revealed.
+Upon completing the game (win or lose), the code created by the computer is revealed.

 ![win screen](images/win.png)